How much will remortgaging cost?

 What you pay can also depend on whether the broker is going to keep the commission it gets from a lender.
 A good broker may be willing to reduce your fee if they are getting a decent amount of commission.
 Always ask.

 To work out your exact monthly payment for your new mortgage, you need to know the rate you'll be applying for.
-But if you haven't even started looking yet, you can use a best buy table to benchmark a realistic rate.
+But if you haven't even started looking yet, use our Mortgage Best Buys tool to benchmark a realistic rate.

-Try adjusting the term up and down to see the difference it makes to your monthly payment, as well as the total amount you’ll repay over the full mortgage
+- Use our mortgage calculator to find out your monthly repayment.
+You can adjust the mortgage term (eg, 25yrs) up and down to see the difference it makes to your monthly payment, as well as the total amount you'll repay over the entire mortgage term.

 Clever ways to calculate your finances